 When you can’t trust the accuracy of your company’s financial records, it’s a clear sign that it’s time for a cleanup.
-As a small business owner, you need precise financial statements to make informed decisions and accurately gauge your business’s performance.
+You need accurate financial statements to make informed business decisions and correctly gauge your performance.
+This is especially true for small business owners who handle their own bookkeeping.

 If you’ve ever found yourself thinking, “My books are a mess!” then it’s time to bring in a professional bookkeeper.
 Relying on inaccurate financial data can hold back your business’s growth and may even hurt your chances of securing financing.
 Don’t let messy books stand in the way of your success!